-Connector Specification Comment Common Interface (CI+) EN 50 221, as explained in section 9.1.3, with extensions by CI+ Forum [37] Applicable and mandatory only for iDTVs with screen diagonal over 30cm (13").
+Connector Specification Comment Ethernet Port RJ 45 Connector Mandatory for receivers with wireline interaction channel also in case they provide (in-house) wireless access 11 .
+Smart card slot ISO 7816 1,2,3 with T=0 and T=1 For CA and non-CA applications Common Interface (CI Plus) EN 50 221, as explained in section 9.1.3, with CI Plus extensions [37] Applicable and mandatory only for iDTVs with screen diagonal over 30cm (13").
 USB Port (Host) USB Type A Connector Compliant with USB 2.0 or later specification [52] For user-managed software upgrade and/or for attaching external storage media